Sound Sultan: Teju Babyface shares throwback video as he pays tribute to singer

 He Always Showed: Teju Babyface Shares Throwback Video of Sound Sultan Performing at His Show

-- The news of Sound Sultan is still a bitter pill to swallow for everyone in the entertainment industry
+- The news of Sound Sultan's death is still a bitter pill to swallow for everyone in the entertainment industry

-- Colleagues of the late singer have taken to social media with different posts and tribute attesting to the fact that the late singer was a good man
+- Colleagues of the late singer have taken to social media with different posts and tributes attesting to the fact that the late singer was a good man

-- Popular TV host, Teju Babyface in his tribute revealed that in the age where he had nothing to offer Sound Sultan for coming to perform at his shows, the singer showed up over and over
+- Popular TV host, Teju Babyface in his tribute revealed at the time he had nothing to offer Sound Sultan for coming to perform at his shows, the singer showed up over and over

 PAY ATTENTION: Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!